After installation of DLP Agent, the EDPA service starts and then stops. The WDP service may also start and stop.

 For a new install of the Endpoint Agent, the Install.log may not indicate any problems because BFE status is not checked during the installation.

 After a successful installation, both the EDPA and WDP services default to the “Automatic” start mode and are running.
 Without BFE, both services default to the “Manual” start mode.
 The “Manual” start mode prevents the DLP network drivers from working.
 In addition, manual attempts to start the services fail with a permissions violation.

-Set the Startup type for the "Base Filtering Engine" service is set to "Automatic" and start it.
+Set the Startup type for the "Base Filtering Engine" service to "Automatic" and start it.

 Go to Control Pane > System and Security > Administrative Tools > Computer Management > Services.
 Double click the service.
 On the general tab change the startup type to automatic.

 Subscribing will provide email updates when this Article is updated.
 Login is required.